 Last October, Chrissy Teigen revealed she had suffered a miscarriage with her son, named Jack.
 Six months later the model and television personality has reflected on the aftermath of the traumatic experience.

 “There was one moment that really struck me, and that was being at the grocery store and somebody just quietly laying flowers in my cart,” she explained to TODAY.
-“And then I realised that there’s so many women that don’t get this kind of attention because you just don’t know that it happened to them.”
+“And then I realized that there’s so many women that don’t get this kind of attention because you just don’t know that it happened to them.”

-The 35-year-old has been praised for sharing her experience so publicly as the topic is often stigmatised.
+The 35-year-old has been praised for sharing her experience so publicly as the topic is often stigmatized.
 According to the Huffington Post, it is estimated that 15 to 20 percent of all pregnancies in the United States end in miscarriage.
 Teigen penned an essay following her own miscarriage, and echoed her comments to the broadcast outlet.

 During an interview with PEOPLE in early April, Teigen revealed she would never be able to carry a child again.

 “Coming to terms with not being able to carry again is still really difficult for me because I feel so healthy.
 I’m like, why?”

 “But then I think about it as my uterus is just not cooperating with me – and it’s not a failure,” she said.